Updated: Dec 21, 2020

 HERE ARE SOME GUIDELINES FOR MIXING METALS:

 🔲 Try choosing one metal to dominate your color palette and one or two others that complement it.
 Choosing a dominant metal for your design will help draw attention to your statement element.
 This can be accomplished by featuring the dominant metal in bold statement pieces like mirrors, pendant lights or larger scale furnishings.
-Unlike complementary elements, a dominant element does not have to be repeated In other areas throughout the room.
+Unlike complimentary elements, a dominant element does not have to be repeated In other areas throughout the room.

 🔲 One strategy for a clean, balanced space is to consider keeping metal varieties consistent on horizontal and vertical planes.
 Including the same finishes at the same heights will helps to create a clean and visually pleasing space.

 In a kitchen, a good rule of thumb is to use the same finish on the cabinet hardware and plumbing fixtures and a contrasting finish on lighting and door hardware.
 Using polished nickel or bronze cabinet hardware and plumbing fixtures looks super chic when combined with brass lighting - or you can also do the reverse.
 I love aged brass but suggest using it sparingly when it comes to plumbing fixtures and instead, opt to use it in places where it can shine and make a statement such as in mirrors or lighting.
 Layering together different metallic finishes adds interest and personality to a space.

 🔲 Anything with reflective quality can add glamour to a space.
 Using mirrored or mercury glass finishes can replicate the cool reflectiveness of chrome.
 Experiment by using mercury glass or mirrors along with cool toned metallics to add balance to the warm metallic accents in a space.
 Another finish that adds glamour to a space is lucite.
 Lucite is a neutral finish that and pairs well with both warm and cool metallics.
 This serene finish adds a whimsical sparkle to any space.